 What would you do if you were to win Canada’s Luckiest Newcomer contest grand prize of $20,000, presented by CIBC and the Canadian Newcomers Network?

-As I reflect on João’s story, I’m reminded that the colourful fabric of Canada is weaved together by multicultural threads of resilience, hard work and dreams.
-Stories like this remind me that Canada is stronger today because of Canadian newcomers who bring the wealth of their experiences and diversity, making Canada an ideal place for the world.
+As I reflected on Ikram’s story, I’m reminded that the colourful fabric of Canada is woven together by the many multicultural identities built by resilience, hard work and dreams.
+Stories like Ikram’s remind me that Canada is stronger today because Canadian newcomers bring the wealth of their experiences and diversity to make Canada a better place.

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.